geekykicha/React_Vite/README.md

 useCallback: React Hook that lets you cache a function definition between re-renders.
 useEffect: synchronize a component with an external system
 useRef: refering a component to other.
+useId: generating unique IDs that can be passed to accessibilty attributes & not used in generate keys in list